fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 Multiple Objects as defined in this specification can be concatenated into one RTP payload.

-The SDP MAY include an objectTags type that indicates the tag values of all the supported objects types.
+TODO: The SDP MAY include an objectTags type that indicates the tag values of all the supported objects types.

+TODO: defines storage format as wells as RTP payload format details.

 ## Game State Tag Registry